Liaison Mental Health Nursing

 SYLLABUS

-• Introduction to basic concepts of Liaison Mental Health Nursing.
+• Introduction to the fundamental concepts of Liaison and Counseling Mental Health Nursing.
 Historical evolution.
 Liaison Mental Health Nursing in general hospital.
 Liaison Mental Health Nursing team and consultant.

-• Common clinical problems in Liaison Mental Health Nursing.
+• Common clinical issues and requests in Counseling-Liaison Mental Health Nursing.
+Case analysis.

-• Mental disorders of patients with pathological conditions.
+• Mental disorders in patients with pathological conditions.

-• Mental disorders of patients with surgical conditions.
+• Mental disorders in patients with surgical conditions.

-• Psychosocial problems and mental disorders of patients with chronic illnesses.
+• Psychosocial problems and mental disorders in chronically ill patients.

-• Specific patient population (children, adolescents, elderly people).
-The female patient.
+• Specific patient populations (children, adolescents, elderly people).

-• Psychological-psychiatric approach of patient with cancer.
+• Psychological – psychiatric approach to patients with cancer.
 The dying patient.

-• Principles, role and scope of counseling in Liaison Mental Health Nursing.
-Counseling importance in nursing and health care professions.
+• Introduction to Counseling.
+Major theoretical approaches.
+Principles, roles, and fields of application of counseling in Liaison Mental Health Nursing.
+The usefulness of counseling in nursing and health care professions.

-• Counseling process.
-Techniques and approaches.
-Counseling relationship.
-Skills and characteristics of nurse as liaison mental health nurse-counselor.
-Ethics in counseling practice.
+• The counseling process: techniques and approaches.
+The counseling relationship.
+Skills and characteristics of the nurse as liaison mental health nurse-counselor.
+Ethical principles, values, and professional ethics in counseling practice.

-• Specialized counseling issues in Liaison Mental Health Nursing, intercultural needs, counseling in different age groups, management of “difficult” emotions and reactions of patients and relatives, family counseling.
+• Specialized counseling issues in Liaison Mental Health Nursing: cultural diversity among patients, counseling across different age groups, managing “difficult” emotions and reactions of patients and family members, family counseling.

-• Secondary Traumatic Stress and Burn out of health professionals – Liaison mental health nurse role in supporting health care professionals.
+• Secondary Traumatic Stress and professional burnout among healthcare professionals – Liaison mental health nurse role in supporting staff.
 Supervision and support.